MrGiovanni/UNetPlusPlus/README.md

 # UNet++: A Nested U-Net Architecture for Medical Image Segmentation

-UNet++ is a new general purpose image segmentation architecture that aims at a more precise segmentation.
-UNet++ consists of U-Nets of varying depths whose decoders are densely connected at the same resolution via the redesigned skip pathways.
+UNet++ is a new general purpose image segmentation architecture for more accurate image segmentation.
+UNet++ consists of U-Nets of varying depths whose decoders are densely connected at the same resolution via the redesigned skip pathways, which aim to address two key challenges of the U-Net: 1) unknown depth of the optimal architecture and 2) the unnecessarily restrictive design of skip connections.

 <p align="center">
   <img src="https://github.com/MrGiovanni/Nested-UNet/blob/master/Figures/fig_UNet%2B%2B.png" width="700"/>